werner-matthias/SysOp/_posts/2017-05-21-computer-science.md

 permalink: /2017/05/21/computer-science
 ---

-  In science, we reserve our highest honors for those who prove we were wrong.
-But in computer science&#8230;- Rob Pike
+>  In science, we reserve our highest honors for those who prove we were wrong.
+But in computer science&#8230;
+<cite>Rob Pike</cite>

-  A folk adage of the academic profession says, &lsquo;Anything which has to call itself a science isn&#8217;t.&rsquo; By this criterion, physics, chemistry, geology, and astronomy may be sciences; political science, military science, social science, and computer science are not.- Fred Brooks
+>  A folk adage of the academic profession says, &lsquo;Anything which has to call itself a science isn&#8217;t.&rsquo; By this criterion, physics, chemistry, geology,
+>  and astronomy may be sciences; political science, military science, social science, and computer science are not.
+<cite>Fred Brooks</cite>